 Pristine was another brand that had a short run at the start of the new millennium and the 2005 release marked the final edition.
-The low print run makes it an appealing option, but it is a little bizarre that this Aaron Rodgers rookie card could not find the space to include his full name and simply listed him as "A Rodgers."
+The low print run makes it an appealing option, but it is a little bizarre that this Aaron Rodgers rookie card could not find the space to include his full name and simply listed him as "A. Rodgers."

 A staple in collecting for many years, the 2005 Bowman's Best design is hurt by the angled layout and the overlapping text.
 The end result means the foil sticker signature for Aaron Rodgers is crooked and the name is hard to read.
-Still, as a signed card from a popular brand with a print run of just 199, this card sees good interest.
+Still, as a signed card from a popular brand with a print run of just 199, this card sees solid interest.

 2005 Finest has Rodgers squarely in the crosshairs of a bullseye design.
-The brand power of Finest allows it to overcome the highest numbering of any Aaron Rodgers signed rookie card.
+The brand power of Finest allows it to overcome the highest numbering of any autographed Aaron Rodgers rookie card.
 Somewhat surprisingly, that is all you get as there are not any Refractor parallels other than the Printing Plates.

 Rather tame for SPx, the refined 2005 design offers one of the most appealing looks of all the cards on this list.
 However, the rookie card for Aaron Rodgers would occupy an even higher spot if not for the sticker autograph.
 A gold Spectrum parallel is limited to just 25.